omgmog/yumyumyum/_posts/2021-02-06-tomato-free-cottage-pie-veggie-or-meat.md

 5. Add the rosemary, bay leaf, marmite and stock cube and stir.
 Pour in boiling water until just covering the mixture.
 6. Add the carrot and sweetcorn.
 Bring to a simmer.
 7. Drain and mash your potato with a slug of whole milk.
 8. Transfer the mince mixture to a casserole dish and spoon and smooth the potato on top.
 9. Grate the cheese over the top.
 10. Put in the oven for 30 minutes until the pie is bubbling and golden brown on top.

-#### NOTE:
+#### NOTE

 You could also add a tablespoon or so of my tomato-free pasta sauce.
 You can find the recipe [here](/recipe/tomato-free-pasta-sauce).